Multiple Sclerosis Clinic

 At Cole Neuroscience Center, our specialists provide collaborative, patient-focused multiple sclerosis care.
 Our multidisciplinary teams are dedicated to the diagnosis and management of multiple sclerosis and its diverse complications.
-The Multiple Sclerosis Clinic team at the Cole Neuroscience Center is made up a neurologist, advanced registered nurse practitioner, a registered nurse and a social worker.
+The Multiple Sclerosis Clinic team at the Cole Neuroscience Center is made up neurologists, advanced registered nurse practitioner, a registered nurse and a licensed clinical social worker.

 Our comprehensive team provides the patient and family with educational materials of clinical issues and treatment recommendations.
 The team works with the patient and family to help them understand the situation and encourages them to participate in the development of a management plan.

-Call the Multiple Sclerosis Clinic today for more information or to refer a patient.
-Please contact: 865-305-6740.
+Call the Comprehensive Multiple Sclerosis Clinic today for more information or to refer a patient.
+Please contact: 865-521-6174.

 Whether you have come to us seeking a diagnosis, a leading treatment or a path forward for Multiple Sclerosis, Cole Neuroscience Center will provide you or your loved one with advanced, compassionate and competent care.